StarStruck (Philippine TV program): Season 6

 The sixth season of StarStruck, premiered on September 7, 2015.
 Hosted by Dingdong Dantes and Megan Young, The segment hosts are StarStruck graduates Mark Herras, Miguel Tanfelix, Kris Bernal, and Rocco Nacino, and they serve as journey hosts, who are tasked to join the hopefuls as they go through every phase of the competition.
 The council was composed of Joey de Leon, Regine Velasquez-Alcasid, Jennylyn Mercado and Dingdong Dantes.
 The season ended with 76 episodes on December 19, 2015.

 The Ultimate Survivors were Migo Adecer of Mandaluyong as the Ultimate Male Survivor and Klea Pineda of Caloocan as the Ultimate Female Survivor.

 Season 7

 The seventh season of StarStruck, premiered on June 15, 2019.
-Hosted by Dingdong Dantes and Jennylyn Mercado, and Kyline Alcantara served as host of Inside StarStruck, which airs from Monday to Friday on StarStrucks YouTube channel.
-The council was composed of Heart Evangelista, Cherie Gil, and Jose Manalo.
-This season was directed by Monti Parungao and Rommel Gacho.
+Hosted by Dingdong Dantes and Jennylyn Mercado.
+Kyline Alcantara served as host of Inside StarStruck on YouTube.
+The council was composed of Heart Evangelista, Cherie Gil and Jose Manalo.
+It was directed by Monti Parungao and Rommel Gacho.
 The season ended with 28 episodes on September 15, 2019.

-The recent Ultimate Survivors were Shayne Sava of Binangonan, Rizal as the Ultimate Female Survivor and Kim de Leon of Balayan, Batangas as the Ultimate Male Survivor.
+The Ultimate Survivors were Shayne Sava of Binangonan, Rizal as the Ultimate Female Survivor and Kim de Leon of Balayan, Batangas as the Ultimate Male Survivor.